Tools

 User Flows

 After mapping out the user flow, I was able to clearly identify problems in the current user interface design.
-From the Homescreen, there was a long list of different selections that could be clicked into, where many were of similar purposes to recommend the user their next book.
-In the redesigned userflow, the homescreen is significantly simplified, reducing the redundancy f have several different recommendation sections to the reader.
+Focusing on the Homescreen, there was initially a long list of different selections that could be clicked into, where many were of similar purposes to recommend the user their next book.
+In the redesigned userflow, the homescreen is significantly simplified, reducing the redundancy of having several different recommendation sections to the reader.
 Instead, the recommendations are combined into one area, and sorted based on their Goodreads “Want to Read” Shelf, what they are currently reading, and continuing series.